Flamingo International Airport: Overview

 In the past, the airport has been served by Air ABC, Air ALM, Air Aruba, Air Europe (Italy), Air Jamaica, American Eagle (Executive Airlines), Avensa, Avior Airlines, BonAir/Chapi Air, Bonaire Express/Curaçao Express (later Dutch Antilles Express), Canada 3000, Cats Air, Dutch Caribbean Airlines, E-Liner Airways, Insel Air, Kavok Airlines, LASER Airlines, Línea Turística Aereotuy, Martinair, Miami Air International, Rainbow Air, Royal Aruban Airlines, Servivensa, Sobelair, Surinam Airways (currently operates seasonal charters), Tiara Air and Transaven.

 Both BonAeroClub and Falki Aviation Center offers sightseeing opportunities and also flight lessons with their fleets of Cessna 172's.

 Parking system and charges

-In May 2008, the parking places at Flamingo Airport were renovated.
-The airport introduced short and long-term paid parking.
-Financial manager Gerard Chin-A-Lien indicated that the project will cost US$2.1 million.
-Most of this money will be spent on paving, installing the automatic parking system, landscaping, and lighting.
-This service officially started on 5 September 2008.
-It is not possible to drop off passengers for free since August 2009 as you have to pay 1 guilder for the first 30 minutes and 1 guilder for each 30 minutes after that with a maximum of 20 guilders per day.
-Long parking costs 10 guilders per day.
-According to security manager Tico Wanga, a lot of attention is paid to safety with sufficient lights and cameras everywhere, and patrolling security personnel.
+In 2008, Flamingo Airport renovated its parking facilities and introduced paid short- and long-term parking.
+The project included paving, an automated parking system, landscaping, lighting and security improvements, and was reported to cost US$2.1 million.

 Check-in system and airport tax fee

 In October 2008, Bonaire introduced a Common Use Terminal Equipment system from SITA.
 This is a common use system whereby all airlines can use each of the 12 available check-in counters at Flamingo Airport.
 More flexibility is obtained while the processing capacity of passengers at the check-in counters is increased and made more efficient.
 The older check-in system worked with so-called dedicated check-in counters which were usable by only one particular airline and could not be used by other airlines, thus restricting processing capacity.

 Due to the introduction of this new system, Bonaire International Airport began charging each departing passenger a service charge, starting December 1, 2008.
 This service charge amounts to 3.00 guilders (about US$1.69) and is added to the existing passenger facility charge (airport tax).

 As of October 2010, all airport taxes have been integrated within all purchased tickets for all airlines.